ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Deploy IBM Cloud resiliency design with Zerto on IBM Cloud VMware
+# Deploy {{site.data.keyword.cloud_notm}} resiliency design with Zerto on {{site.data.keyword.cloud_notm}} VMware
 {: #resiliency-zerto}

-This pattern describes Zerto for disaster recovery for VMware Cloud Foundations (VCF) workloads where both the protected and recovery sites are in IBM Cloud VPC.
+This pattern describes Zerto for disaster recovery for VMware Cloud Foundations (VCF) workloads where both the protected and recovery sites are in {{site.data.keyword.vpc_short}}.
 The deployment of the Zerto solution will need to be done manually, however, Zerto licenses can be ordered through VMware Solutions portal.

 - Disaster recovery is a shared responsibility of the Client and supported by IBM/Partner for building and supported day 2 services.
 If you do not use IBM/Partner for building and supported day 2 services, then you are totaly responsible for disaster recovery.
-- If the workload to be protected must support data encryption, GPDR and other regulated compliance please refer to [Deploy IBM Cloud Resiliency Design with Veeam on VMware](need link).
+- If the workload to be protected must support data encryption, GPDR and other regulated compliance please refer to [Deploy {{site.data.keyword.cloud_notm}} Resiliency Design with Veeam on VMware](https://cloud.ibm.com/docs/vmware-cross-region-dr?topic=vmware-cross-region-dr-overview).
-- This pattern is cross-region, meaning that the recovery site is in a different IBM Cloud region than the protected location e.g. protected site is Frankfurt and the recovery location is Madrid.
+- This pattern is cross-region, meaning that the recovery site is in a different {{site.data.keyword.cloud_notm}} region than the protected location e.g. protected site is Frankfurt and the recovery location is Madrid.
 However, if required the pattern can use a recovery site in the same geographic region, but a different Availability Zone if required e.g. Frankfurt AZ1 and Frankfurt AZ3.

 Check to ensure that the minimum distance between the protected and recovery sites meets your requirement. {: important}

 This pattern builds on Zerto best-practice guidance, see [Zerto KB](https://help.zerto.com/category/Best_Practices).

-VCF in IBM Cloud VPC can be deployed as one of two architectures; standard and consolidated.
+VCF in {{site.data.keyword.vpc_short}} can be deployed as one of two architectures; standard and consolidated.
 This pattern is based on the consolidated architecture but includes additional considerations for the standard architecture.{: note}

 ## Zerto Architecture diagram
 {: #resiliency-architecture}